-1.3 Commercial Paper Market Stress in 2020
+C. Commercial Paper Market Stress in 2020

-Chart 4 plots the recent time series of the spread to the matched-maturity overnight index swap (OIS) for commercial paper issued by A1/P1/F1 nonfinancial, financial, and ABCP issuers.
+Figure 4 plots the recent time series of the spread to matched-maturity overnight index swap (OIS) for commercial paper issued by A1/P1/F1 nonfinancial, financial and ABCP issuers.
 At the beginning of March, spreads on this most highly rated paper increased sharply, particularly for longer maturity commercial paper.
 In contrast to the GFC, the increase in spreads was particularly high for nonfinancial issuers.
 As in past episodes of dysfunction in these markets, a combination of liquidity risk and jump to default risk was manifested, reflecting concerns about the underlying credit quality of issuers based on their potential exposure to ramifications of the COVID-19 pandemic.

-Nonfinancial three-month paper spreads to three-month OIS averaged 18 basis points in 2019 and typically were below spreads for financial paper and ABCP.
-By March 17, 2020, spreads had increased tenfold, subsequently peaking above 300 basis points by the end of March.
-Anecdotally, concerns were raised about the difficulty of longer-term CP issuance, although no fall in issuance is visible in the data.
-Such concerns are consistent with the decline in the amount of CP outstanding that began in March 2020, as can be seen in Chart 2.
+Nonfinancial three-month paper spreads to three-month OIS averaged 18 bp in 2019, and typically were below spreads for financials and ABCP.
+By March 17,2020, spreads had increased tenfold, subsequently peaking above 300 bp by the end of March.
+Anecdotally, concerns were raised about the difficulty of longer term CP issuance, although no fall in issuance is visible in the data.
+Such concerns are consistent with the decline in the amount of CP outstanding that began in March 2020, as can be seen in Figure 2.